 Injury Prevention for Golfers

-The backbone of a strong golf game is having a good, strong swing.
+The backbone of a strong game is having a good, strong swing.
 A strong swing requires various body parts to work together into a single fluid motion.
 A good swing comes from having proper form and a flexible, powerful core.
 If your form is off or you’re lacking in strength and flexibility, other parts of the body begin to compensate, increasing your risk of injury.

 Learning exercises and stretches can help to improve your form and power while preventing injury.

 Like any athlete, warming up is critical for golfers to avoid injury.
 A few swings at the driving range alone won’t cut it.
-Consider adding these golf stretches and warm-ups before you tee off.
+Consider adding these stretches and warm-ups before you tee off.

-- Trunk Twists – Use your golf club to stretch out and warm up your back, hips, and core.
+- Trunk Twists – Use your club to stretch out and warm up your back, hips, and core.
 Trunk twist stretches for golfers include pivot twists, crossover twists, and wide grip twists.

 - Wrist Extensions – Wrist extensions help to build forearm strength and flexibility.
 Critical for achieving a strong downswing and backswing.

 - Hip Stretches – Stretching out the lower body is crucial to the rotation and downswing.
 Stretching can help improve your posture and swing power.

 Low back pain is one of the most common golf injuries.
 Tweaking a muscle during your swing, lugging your bag around, or bending to pick-up your ball can all lead to back pain.
 To help prevent low back pain for golfers consider: